dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 Open the `UXSDKDemo.xcworkspace` file in Xcode and delete the **ViewController** class that Xcode created by default.
 Then create a new file, pick the "Cocoa Touch Class" template, choose **UIViewController** as its subclass and name it "DefaultLayoutViewController".

-Once you finish the steps above, let's open the "Main.storyboard" and set the existing View Controller's "Class" value as **DefaultLayoutViewController** as shown below:
+Once you finish the steps above, let's open the "Main.storyboard" and set the existing View Controller's "Class" value to **DefaultLayoutViewController** as shown below:

 ![](../images/tutorials-and-samples/iOS/UXSDKDemo/defaultLayoutViewController.png)

-For more details of the storyboard settings, please check the tutorial's Github Sample Project.
+For more details on the storyboard settings, please check the tutorial's Github Sample Project.

 #### Working on the Header File